3D reconstruction: Monocular cues methods

 Monocular cues methods refer to using one or more images from one viewpoint (camera) to proceed to 3D construction.
 It makes use of 2D characteristics(e.g. Silhouettes, shading and texture) to measure 3D shape, and that's why it is also named Shape-From-X, where X can be silhouettes, shading, texture etc. 3D reconstruction through monocular cues is simple and quick, and only one appropriate digital image is needed thus only one camera is adequate.
 Technically, it avoids stereo correspondence, which is fairly complex.

 Shape-from-shading Due to the analysis of the shade information in the image, by using Lambertian reflectance, the depth of normal information of the object surface is restored to reconstruct.

 Photometric Stereo This approach is more sophisticated than the shape-of-shading method.
 Images taken in different lighting conditions are used to solve the depth information.
 It is worth mentioning that more than one image is required by this approach.

 Shape-from-texture Suppose such an object with smooth surface covered by replicated texture units, and its projection from 3D to 2D causes distortion and perspective.
 Distortion and perspective measured in 2D images provide the hint for inversely solving depth of normal information of the object surface.

+Machine Learning Based Solutions Machine learning enables learning the correspondance between the subtle features in the input and the respective 3D equivalent.
+Deep neural networks have shown to be highly effective for 3D reconstruction from a single color image.
+This works even for non-photorealistic input images such as sketches.
+Thanks to the high level of accuracy in the reconstructed 3D features, deep learning based method has been employed for biomedical engineering applications to reconstruct CT imagery from X-ray.